direct-connect/protocols/nmdc/nmdc.md

 Contexts: C-H

-Sent by clients to the hub after `$Hello` is received to denote the version used for the client.
+Sent by clients to the hub after [`$Hello`](#hello) is received to denote the version used for the client.
 This command is nowadays not used to denote the client's version but was used frequently by the original Neo-Modus Direct Connect (NMDC) client.
 The last version of the Neo-Modus client was 1.0091 and is what is commonly used by current clients.
 The default system locale is used, which means the period may be a comma etc.

 Version is `1.0091` by default.

+The implementations should also accept `1,0091` and `1,0098`.

 ### `$HubName`
 ```